Bridgeconn/vachan-api/docs/V2 Change log.md

 ### bible_books_look_up

 * Stores the bible book names, ids and codes in an external CSV file and copies to table as seed data.
 Ealier it was being added as 66 insert statements within the seed DB creation script.
+* We are now using book_id = 41 for Matthew, instead of 40 we used in version 1.This will increment all book_ids in NT by one.
+This is done as per [the standard followed in USFM]()https://github.com/ubsicap/usfm/blob/master/docs/identification/books.rst

+### commentaries table

+* we were using one `verse` field in V1.
+Now we have `verse_start` and `verse_end` in its place.
+This is done because, from the data we have on V1, it is clear that all entries in them have verse ranges instead of one verse.
+We were using `text` type for that field and indicating range as `1-10` separated by `-`.
+The only exceptions were in chapter introductions which has `0` for verse field.
+As querying this text field is less efficient in terms of performance as well as expressibility, it has been modiifed as two `int` fields.
+We continue to use `0` to indicate chapter intro and `-1` to indicate chapter epilogue for `verseStart` and `verseEnd`.